In which career can you have the biggest positive impact on the world?

 One key question is whether you have a reasonable chance of getting some of the top jobs listed earlier.

-The government and political positions require people with a well-rounded skill-set, able to meet lots of people and maintain relationships, and the patience to work with a slow moving bureaucracy.
-It’s also ideal if you’re a US citizen that might be able to get security clearance, and don’t have an unconventional past that could get used against you.
+The government and political positions require people with a well-rounded skill set, the ability to meet lots of people and maintain relationships, and the patience to work with a slow-moving bureaucracy.
+It’s also ideal if you’re a US citizen that might be able to get security clearance, and don’t have an unconventional past that could create problems if you choose to work in politically sensitive roles.

 However, if you can succeed in this area, then you have the opportunity to make a significant contribution to what might well be the most important issue of the next century.

 As we’ve argued, the next few decades might see the development of powerful machine learning algorithms with the potential to transform society.
-This could potentially have both huge upsides and downsides, including the possibility of catastrophic risks.
+This could have both huge upsides and downsides, including the possibility of existential risks.

 Besides strategy and policy work discussed above, another key way to limit these risks is research into the technical challenges raised by powerful AI systems, such as the alignment problem.
 In short, how do we design powerful AI systems so they’ll do what we want, and not have unintended consequences?

-This field of research has started to take off, and there are now major academic centres and AI labs where you can work on these issues, such as MILA in Vancouver, FHI at Oxford, CHAI at Berkeley, DeepMind in London and OpenAI in San Francisco.
+This field of research has started to take off, and there are now major academic centres and AI labs where you can work on these issues, such as MILA in Montreal, FHI at Oxford, CHAI at Berkeley, DeepMind in London and OpenAI in San Francisco.
 We’ve advised over 100 people on this path, with several already working at the above institutions.
+The Machine Intelligence Research Institute, in Berkeley, has been working in this area for a long time and has an unconventional perspective and research agenda relative to the other labs.

-There is plenty of funding available for talented researchers, including academic grants, and philanthropic donations from major grantmakers like the Open Philanthropy Project.
+There is plenty of funding available for talented researchers, including academic grants, and philanthropic donations from major grantmakers like Open Philanthropy.
 It’s also possible to get funding for your PhD programme.
 The main need of the field is more people capable of using this funding to carry out the research.

 Broadly, AI safety technical positions can be divided into (i) research and (ii) engineering.
 Researchers direct the research programme.
 Engineers create the systems and do the analysis needed to carry out the research.
 Although engineers have less influence over the high-level research goals, it can still be important that engineers are concerned about safety.
 This concern means they’ll better understand the ultimate goals of the research (and so prioritise better), be more motivated, shift the culture towards safety, and use the career capital they gain to benefit other safety projects in the future.
-This means that engineering can be a good alternative for those who don’t want to pursue research for whatever reason.
+This means that engineering can be a good alternative for those who don’t want to be a research scientist.

 How to enter